benbuzz790/screwpy/README.md

 # ScrewPy

 ScrewPy is a Python library for analyzing bolted joints and fastener assemblies according to NASA-STD-5020.
-It provides tools for calculating grip lengths, stack-up thicknesses, validating fastener assemblies, and performing comprehensive joint analysis.
+It provides tools for validating fastener assemblies, and performing basic joint analysis.

 ## Key Features